-TLC: This Life Beyond Bars 3 Year Evaluation (2014)
+This Life Beyond Bars three year evaluation (2014)

 This Life Beyond Bars (TLBB) is a program by This Life Cambodia, which has been implemented in Siem Reap, Oddar Meanchey and Banteay Meanchey Provinces.
 This comprehensive Evaluation Report highlights the overall success of TLBB in providing an alternative model of support for juveniles in prison, and for families with a parent in prison.
 The evidence presented positions TLBB as a good practice model in Cambodia.

-Overview: This research gathers community voices into a local evidence base for designing a project that addresses the priority issue of violence against women and children in Chi Kraeng Commune, Siem Reap Province.
-In line with TLC’s comittment to community-led evidence-based practice, this research was conducted as a starting point for commune-level programming that responds to this priority issue in Cambodia.
+This research gathers community voices into a local evidence base for designing a project that addresses the priority issue of violence against women and children in Chi Kraeng Commune, Siem Reap Province.
+In line with TLC’s commitment to community-led evidence-based practice, this research was conducted as a starting point for commune-level programming that responds to this priority issue in Cambodia.

 This qualitative scoping study finds that corporate organisations in Cambodia that aspire to good business practice through CSR or philanthropy are potentially powerful allies and advocates for the Education for All agenda.
 Challenges are identified and recommendations made for building on this common ground.
 The study was conducted in partnership with NEP Cambodia and with funding support from ASPBAE.

-TLC: Lotus Kids Club Program Evaluation (2013)
+Lotus Kids Club program evaluation (2013)

 This external evaluation was commissioned by Senhoa Foundation, to evaluation the Lotus Kids Club, part of Senhoa’s early intervention strategies to end vulnerabilities through education, family development and community building.
 This evaluation was conducted by TLC’s Community Research and Consultancy Program, engaging with an Evaluation Stakeholder Group including key stakeholders of LKC, to ensure the evaluation process was transparent and participatory.

 The evaluation describes the success of the LSSDP in empowering communities to support their local public lower secondary school (grades 7 to 9), positioning the program as a good practice model for engaging whole communities in school development at the grassroots level, and in particular for supporting School Support Committees to lead school development.

-Overview: This report is an evaluation of the Lower Secondary School Development Program’s work in school-based management reform through School Support Committees.
+This report is an evaluation of the Lower Secondary School Development Program’s work in school-based management reform through School Support Committees.
 It finds that the program’s most meaningful impact is horizontal integration (connecting to other community members), not vertical integration (connecting with government structures).

-TLC: This Life Beyond Bars Siem Reap Year 1 report: February 2011 – January 2012.
+This Life Beyond Bars Siem Reap year 1 report: February 2011 – January 2012.

-Overview: This evaluation report chronicles the activities of This Life Beyond Bars through its first year of work in the Siem Reap prison and three communes.
+This evaluation report chronicles the activities of This Life Beyond Bars through its first year of work in the Siem Reap prison and three communes.
 Activities include vocational training, family scholarship support, and community development.